 Project Category Status Quo Priority Funding Model Action Plan Challenges Interventions 2019/20 Progress to date 8.
-Heidelberg CBD.
-Regeneratio n of Inner- Cities.
+Heic CBD U Regeneratio n of Inner- Cities.
 Ready for implementation.
-High.
-PPP Request for Quotation and Proposals and facilitate project implementation.
+High. РРР Request for Quotation and Proposals and facilitate project implementation.
 Implementation funds DED to assist with finding suitable investors Feasibility study/Precinct Plan service provider procured 9.
-Vaal Logistics Hub.
-Township Economy.
+Vaal Logi Hub istics Township Economy.
 Concept phase Medium.
-PPP Finalize concept and design processes Public Funding.
-Source funds for the project.
+PPP Finalize concept and design processes Public Funding, Source funds for the project.
 Efforts are still on course to source funding in this financial year 10.
-Vaal River City.
-Human Settlements and Post- Apartheid Cities.
+Vaal City Ύ. Human Settlements and Post- Apartheid Cities.
 Tender for the new road intersection to be advertised by the Department of Roads and Transport before December 2019.
 A letter to the Human Settlements Minister has been sent regarding the declaration of the Restructuring Zone in order to access Social Housing funds.
 High.
 Private Facilitate engagements between the developer and relevant provincial departments to unlock bottle necks and facilitate project implementation.
 Bulk services and engineering infrastructure Follow up with both the Minister of Transport and the Minister of Human Settlements.
 PSC established to facilitate the project 11.
-Vereenigin g Governme Regeneratio n of Inner- Cities.
-In the process of appointing a transaction advisor High.
-PPP Expedite the appointment of the transaction Confirmation of occupancy from National and Office of the Premier to assist the district in • GIFA is working with SDM to procure feasibility study nt Precinct.
-Citics. for the project. advisor and project implementation.
-Provincial sector departments securing confirmation of occupancy from services and leverage project finance. • Department of
+Vere g eenigin Regeneratio n of Inner- In the process of appointing a High. РРР Expedite the appointment of Confirmation of occupancy from Office of the Premier to assist • GIFA is working with SDM to procure Gov nt vernme cinct.
+Cities. transaction advisor for the project. the transaction advisor and project implementation.
+National and Provincial sector departments the district in securing confirmation of occupancy from feasibility study services and leverage project finance. • Department of

-Project Category Status Quo Priority Funding Model Action Plan Challenges Interventions 2019/20 Progress to date Model i Plan National and Provincial sector departments Public Works has included SDM's Government precinct in the department's programme for government precinct development while awaiting evaluation and approval of 12.
-R 59 Corridor.
+Project Category Status Quo Priority Funding Model Action Plan Challenges Interventions 2019/20 Progress to date nt plan National and Provincial sector departments Public Works has included SDM's Government precinct in the department's programme for government precinct development while awaiting evaluation and approval of suitability.
+12. R 59 Corridor.
 Human Settlements and Post- Apartheid Cities.
 Project is stagnant due to lack of Infrastructure.
-Medium.
-PPP Expedite project implementation Finance for infrastructure and project implementation Source finance suitability.
-Efforts are still made to source funding in this financial year 13.
+Medium. ррр Expedite project implementation Finance for infrastructure and project implementation Source finance Efforts are still made to source funding in this financial year 13.
 Sicelo Precinct.
 Township Economy.
-In the process of appointing a service provider for development of a precinct plan Medium.
-PPP Expedite project implementation Portion of land privately owned with interest to put it on sale Source finance for project implementation Source finance to purchase land Source finance for project execution, control and closure Feasibility study/Precinct Plan service provider procured by DARDLR 14.
+In the process of appointing a service provider for development of a precinct plan Medium. ppb Expedite project implementation Portion of land privately owned with interest to put it on sale Source finance for project implementation Source finance to purchase land Source finance for project execution, control and closure Feasibility study/Precinct Plan service provider procured by DARDLR 14.
 Devon Precinct.
 Township Economy.
-In the process of appointing a service provider for development of a precinct plan Medium.
-PPP Expedite the precinct plan processes and project implementation Public Funding.
+In the process of appointing a service provider for development of a precinct plan Medium. ррр Expedite the precinct plan processes and project implementation Public Funding.
 Source funds for the project.
 Feasibility study/Precinct Plan service provider procured by DARDLR